 Does a dental exam hurt?

 No. There is nothing invasive about a dental checkup.
-In fact, it is one of the few procedures at a dental office that doesn’t even require a local injection or any other type of numbing agent.
-The biggest part is visual in nature.
+In fact, it is one of the few procedures in a dental office that does not even require a local injection or any other numbing agent.
+The most significant part is visual.

 How long does a dental exam take?